StarRocks/starrocks/README.md

 <br>

-## Acknowledgements
+## Acknowledgments

-StarRocks is built upon Apache Doris (incubating) 0.13 in early 2020.
+StarRocks is built upon Apache® Doris™ 0.13 in early 2020.
 We have recreated many important parts of the database including a full vectorized execution engine, a brand new CBO optimizer, a novel real-time update engine, and query federation for data lakes.

-Today, there are only about 30% of the code in StarRocks is identical to Apache Doris (incubating).
+Today, there are only about 30% of the code in StarRocks is identical to Apache® Doris™.